Yevheniy83/Root/README.md

 //----------------------------------------//
 Programming goals.
 * Studying price behavior based on a Binary code.
+Formulas:
+**  The sum of units in one session.
+Sum of zeros in one session.
+Variables receiving knowledge.
+String 2786 & 2687

-* Writing indicators related to price behavior based on Binary code
+* Writing indicators related to price behavior based on Binary code.